monumetric/adops_report_scrapper/README.md

 Install the dependencies `bundle install`

-Run the scraper `bundle exec rake <scraper_name> # e.g. bundle exec rake `.
+Run the scraper `bundle exec rake <scraper_name> # e.g. bundle exec rake openx`.
 It will scrape yesterday's data, and save it as a CSV file in the `./tmp/` directory.

 ## Supported Scrapers